 3. Gang Violence

-In case you come across a gang of criminals while exploring Costa Rica, try to do as they say.
-Any kind of resistance may lead to the escalation of violence.
+These events have occurred on the highways in the Central Valley area and on beaches, even in broad daylight.
+If you encounter a gang of criminals while exploring Costa Rica, try to do as they say.
+Any resistance may lead to the escalation of violence.
 Your life is worth more than your belongings.

 5. Drug-Related Activities

+Drug trafficking, as we’ve previously mentioned, is a growing crime in Costa Rica.
+The country’s geography, neighbors, and marine network encourage trafficking on an international scale.
 The maritime jurisdiction of Costa Rica is over 11 times the size of its land mass, making it challenging for police to monitor trading activity.

-See Related: Fun & Best Things to Do in Liberia, Costa Rica
+See Related: Things to Do in Liberia, Costa Rica

 Safety Tips for Visiting Costa Rica